With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreAdolescent Transitions Partial Hosp Lehig Valley Health Network is a mental health clinic in Lehigh County, PA, located at 1255 South Cedar Crest Boulevard, Suite 1500, 18103 zip code.
+Learn MoreAdolescent Transitions Partial Hosp Lehig Valley Health Network is a mental health clinic in Lehigh County, PA, located at 1255 South Cedar Crest Boulevard, Suite 1500, 18103.
 Adolescent Transitions Partial Hosp Lehig Valley Health Network provides partial hospitalization/day treatment.
-Adolescent Transitions Partial Hosp Lehig Valley Health Network offers couples/family therapy, individual psychotherapy and trauma therapy to children / adolescents.
-More services at Adolescent Transitions Partial Hosp Lehig Valley Health Network include case management, family psychoeducation and suicide prevention services.
+Adolescent Transitions Partial Hosp Lehig Valley Health Network offers individual psychotherapy, couples/family therapy and behavior modification to children / adolescents.
+Additional services offered at Adolescent Transitions Partial Hosp Lehig Valley Health Network include case management, family psychoeducation and education services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.